Please note that Tapas no longer supports Internet Explorer.

 The golden mirror laid beside the boxes where he found it.

 He slid to his knees, snatching the mirror within the same movement.
-Then threw it against the wall with such velocity that even the golden case shattered, raining down between him and the creature.
+Then threw it against the wall with such velocity that even the golden case shattered, fragments flying between him and the creature.

-The woman’s hand paused mid air, nails nearly reaching the masked man’s handsome face.
+The ghost’s hand paused mid air, nails nearly reaching the masked man’s handsome face, but missed—frozen by some unseen force.

-Zhen Xue sat back on his heels, sighing in relief because that would’ve indeed been a tragedy.
+Zhen Xue sat back on his heels, sighing in relief.

 He did it.